phpinternalsbook/PHP-Internals-Book/Book/php7/internal_types/zend_resources.rst

 how they are fetched back from their handle.

 Finally, the ``ptr`` field in ``zend_resource`` is your abstract data.
-Remember resources are about storing an abstract data that cannot fit in any data type PHP can represent natively.
+Remember resources are about storing an abstract data that cannot fit in any data type PHP can represent natively (but objects could, like we said earlier).

 Resource types and resource destruction
 ---------------------------------------